automata-network/docs/docs/2fa/introduction.md

 ## 2FA Guru features :
 - Anti-phishing protection.
 Secure your favourite dApps and make sure your credentials for high-risk accounts are resistant to real-time identity attacks.
 - Multi-chain support.
 2FA Guru is currently live on Polygon and zkSync’s public testnet.
 We’re EVM-compatible and working hard to expand the range of supported networks - If you’d like us to prioritise a chain, submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or drop us a [message](mailto:2fa.guru@ata.network).
+- One-time setup.
+Enjoy an additional layer of protection across all dApps protected by 2FA Guru on a blockchain network.
+- Developer-oriented integration.
+Deploy and manage dApps easily with 2FA Guru’s smart contract.

 ## How 2FA Guru works :